 Research Professor; Acting Executive Director of the Butler Institute for Families

 Ensuring that social workers have the education, skills, support and a positive work environment is critical for building a strong and healthy workforce that can meet the needs of children and families.
 Research on organizational health and workforce factors can guide the development and implementation of evidence-informed initiatives that strengthen the workforce and delivery of family-centered practice.

-addictions and substance use, child welfare, culturally-responsive practice, evidenced-based practice/implementation science, indigenous and native peoples, leadership and organizations, trauma
+addictions and substance use, child welfare, culturally responsive practice, evidence-based practice/implementation science, indigenous and native peoples, leadership and organizations, trauma

-Leake currently serves as the principal investigator for the National Child Welfare Workforce Institute evaluation to strengthen the child welfare workforce; the efforts are funded by the ACF.
-She is also the principal investigator and co-director of the Children's Bureau Capacity Building Center for Tribes, which supports tribal child welfare programs in implementing evidence-informed programs that serve children and families.
+Dr. Leake is currently serves as the Project Director for the National Child Welfare Workforce Institute to strengthen the child welfare workforce; the efforts are funded by the ACF.
+She is also the Co-principal investigator of the Children's Bureau Capacity Building Center for Tribes, which supports tribal child welfare programs in implementing evidence-informed programs that serve children and families.

 - Ph.D., Social/Health Psychology, SUNY Stony Brook, 1999